What Is Color Therapy, What Is It For, And Is It Right For Me?

 - Current thinking on color seems to be an oversimplification of a much more complex type of influence.

-In some countries, color therapy is recognized as a healing treatment and is regulated by law.
+In some countries, color therapy is recognized as a healing treatment by law.
 In other countries, color therapy is considered a scam and a waste of time and money.
 As research continues, color therapy may become more controversial or less so.
 For now, each person must decide whether color therapy is something they want to pursue or not.